 If you have a loved one who suffers from severe allergies or from asthma, try reading up on this:

 How to Prevent and How to Treat Dirty Sock Syndrome

 The most important factor in preventing dirty sock syndrome is to make sure that you choose a high-quality air conditioning filter.
 Mold, mildew and bacteria need dust and other porous substances to thrive.
 Removing these from the air before they get into your coils is one of the key ways to prevent dirty sock syndrome.

 The second way to prevent mold and bacteria from growing on your cooling coils (called evaporator could) is to use a UV air purifier.
 These air purifiers have been used in hospitals for decades and quickly kill bacteria, mold and it’s spores.
 At All Systems Mechanical, we install a UV air purifier on any job where our client reports allergy, asthma problems or a compromised immune system, so it might be worth asking your HVAC contractor if you have a problem with these as well.
 There are several companies on the market that make UV air purifiers, but I have always been a fan of Honeywell.
 They make quality products and are reliable.
-A list of their UV air purifiers can be found below:
+Here is one on Amazon: